 Read the first review on VeloceToday, the online magazine for exceptional cars, at:

-The new 1400 model and the subsequent modern range, which turned Fiat into one of the biggest auto manufacturers and industrial businesses in the world, is dealt with in FIAT, the Second Fifty Years 1950-1999, Volume 2.
-This book is currently being researched and written, scheduled for publication in early 2020.
+The new 1400 model and the subsequent modern range, which turned Fiat into one of the biggest auto manufacturers and industrial businesses in the world, is dealt with in FIAT, the Second Fifty Years 1950-1999, Volume 2, now available from the Shop on this website.